-This site is about Fulmer Research Institute and its sister organizations including Yarsley Technical Centre.
+This site is about the Fulmer Research Institute and its sister organizations including the Yarsley Technical Centre.
 It is part of a project aimed at recording and celebrating Fulmer’s life and achievements.
-The site has been set up by a few volunteers who used to work at Fulmer*.
+The site has been set up by the Fulmer Research History Group (FRHG), made up of a few volunteers who used to work at Fulmer*.

 Fulmer was the first contract research organization in the UK.
 It undertook many important projects and services for industry and government in materials technology, physics and chemistry from 1945 when it was founded to 1990 when it ceased to trade – a period of rapid scientific and technological progress.